- Enjoy walking tours of Hanoi and Ho Chi Minh City

 Day 9: Transfer to Ho Chi Minh City

 Head out by boat early this morning to witness the Cai Rang Floating Market.
 Located in the middle of Can Tho, this is the largest floating market on the Mekong Delta.
 After doing some aquatic shopping, you'll visit a local family that earns their living making handmade noodles—a trade that goes back three generations.
 Then, after a light breakfast at a restaurant next to quiet canals, you'll head back to Ho Chi Minh City, where you'll overnight.

 Take the morning to enjoy one last stroll around Ho Chi Minh City.
 At the appropriate time, you'll transfer to the airport to catch your flight home.
 This concludes your grand Vietnam adventure.
 Until next time!

 Looking for more inspiration for your trip to Vietnam?
-Check out these other 10-day Vietnam itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Vietnam itineraries, explore more ways to spend 10 days in Vietnam, or discover the best time to visit Vietnam.

 A note on diacritical markings: In order to support the best technical experience and search functions, diacritical markings have been omitted from this article.